The adorable Cockapoo is a hybrid dog that requires a bit of extra Cockapoo grooming to stay so eye-catching.

 The Cockapoo Coat

+The Cockapoo’s parents are the Poodle and the Cocker Spaniel.
 This dog is known to be smart, sweet, typically a non-barker, easy to train, happy-go-lucky and generally sports a low to non-shedding coat.

 The advantages of having a dog with non-shedding or low-shedding coat are obvious – less time spent vacuuming hair off floors, wiping it off surfaces, and picking it from your clothes.
+They are not, however, hypoallergenic – no dog truly is.
+But non-shedding coats often need more brushing and grooming care than their shedding canine counterparts.

+The Cockapoo coat is interesting.
 The Cocker Spaniel purebred dog typically has a double-layer coat that consists of a long, straight or slightly wavy outer coat.
+The undercoat is thicker and has very soft insulation.

 The Poodle, in direct contrast, typically has a single-layer coat that is quite coarse, medium-length and very curly.
+This means your Cockapoo could have a variety of fur types in adulthood.

-Since the Cockapoo is a fairly well-established hybrid dog, breeders and groomers today have identified three basic coat type categories that most adult Cockapoos display.
+There are three basic coat type categories that most adult Cockapoos display.

 - Single coated coarse and tightly curly: this coat tends to shed out little if at all.